nrfconnect/sdk-nrf/doc/nrf/external_comp/nrf_cloud.rst

 nRF Cloud also helps your devices determine their locations using GNSS.
 It uses both assisted GNSS (A-GNSS) and predicted GPS (P-GPS).
-It can determine device location from cellular and Wi-Fi network information sent by the device.
+It can determine device location from cellular and Wi-Fi® network information sent by the device.

 Additionally, nRF Cloud allows devices to report data to the cloud for collection and analysis later.
 To read more about nRF Cloud, see the `nRF Cloud`_ website and the `nRF Cloud documentation`_.